“The Flip Kid”

 On August 24, 1950, Combs drove his Oldsmobile Rocket 88 in a 100-mile contest sanctioned by I.M.C.A. on the half-mile dirt racetrack at the Sioux Empire Fairgrounds at Sioux Falls, South Dakota where he finished in ninth place before 10,230 spectators.
 Wally Dahl of Minneapolis, Minnesota was the race winner that day.

-Combs then finished second behind Art Lamey of Racine, Wisconsin in a 200-lap I.M.C.A. race run on September 1, 1950 on the on the half-mile Minnesota State Fairgrounds racetrack at Falcon Heights, Minnesota.
+Combs then finished second behind Art Lamey of Racine, Wisconsin in a 200-lap I.M.C.A. sanctioned race run on September 1, 1950 on the on the half-mile Minnesota State Fairgrounds racetrack at Falcon Heights, Minnesota.
+After the race, officials declared that Lamey’s 1949 Plymouth engine did not conform to the rules but before Combs could be declared the winner, race officials reconsidered their decision, ruled that the engine was “stock” and Lamey’s victory would stand.

 Combs again tried his hand competing with A.A.A. when he entered a 100-mile race on the one-mile dirt oval at the Illinois State Fairgrounds at Springfield on September 17, 1950.
 No record has been located as to how he fared in that race won by Jay Frank in another 1950 Oldsmobile Rocket 88.